Temurah (Kabbalah)

-Temurah (תְּמוּרָה) is one of the three ancient methods used by Kabbalists to rearrange words and sentences in the Bible, in the belief that by this method they can derive the esoteric substratum and deeper spiritual meaning of the words (the others are Gematria and Notarikon).
+Temurah (תְּמוּרָה) is one of the three ancient methods used by Kabbalists to rearrange words and sentences in the Bible, in the belief that by this method they can derive the esoteric substratum and deeper spiritual meaning of the words (the others are gematria and notarikon).
 Temurah may be used to change letters in certain words to create a new meaning for a Biblical statement.
-The Hebrew alphabet is an Abjad or consonantary alphabet.
+The Hebrew alphabet is an abjad or consonantary alphabet.
 Techniques that applied to English will mostly transform sense into a nonsensical series of letters are more feasible in Hebrew.

+Methods

-There are three simple forms of Temurah:
+There are three simple methods of Temurah: